eclipse-hono/hono/site/documentation/content/api/tenant/index.md

 **Examples**

 Below is an example payload for a response to a *get* request for tenant `TEST_TENANT`.
 The tenant is configured with two trusted certificate authorities, each using a different public key algorithm.
+Only one of them is configured to be used for auto-provisioning.

 ~~~json
 {